VisualComputing/nub/README_patterns.md

 Scene scene;
 Node n1, n2, n3;
 void setup() {
-  scene = new Scene(this);
+  // the scene object creates a default eye node scene = new Scene(this);
   // To attach a leading-node (those whose parent is the world, such as n1)
   // the scene parameter is passed to the Node constructor: n1 = new Node(scene);
   // whereas for the remaining nodes we pass any constructor taking a
-  // reference node paramater, such as Node(Node referenceNode) n2 = new Node(n1) {
+  // reference node parameter, such as Node(Node referenceNode) n2 = new Node(n1) {
     // immediate mode rendering procedure
     // defines n2 visual representation